cmdocumentation/housing-affordability-analysis/README.md

 ### Finding 1: Immigrants Face Elevated High-Burden Housing Costs Across All Age Groups

-Among people spending 30% or more of income on shelter, immigrants are consistently overrepresented compared to non-immigrants in the same age group—but the gap narrows significantly with age.
+Among people spending 30% or more of income on shelter, immigrants are consistently overrepresented compared to non-immigrants in the same age group, but the gap narrows significantly with age.

 | Age Group | Immigrants (30%+ burden) | Non-Immigrants (30%+ burden) | Burden Ratio |
 |-----------|--------------------------|------------------------------|--------------|